The junction of the Sterling and Kenai Spur Highways has made Soldotna a regional center of commerce.

 South of the city on Ski Hill Road, the Kenai National Wildlife Refuge headquarters offers more animal and nature exhibits, as well as a day hike trail and information about the Refuge’s many programs and facilities.

 In the winter months, residents enjoy the frequent sled dog races held near Soldotna Municipal Airport, as well as the lighted cross-country ski trails located behind Skyview School, which are maintained by the Tsalteshi Trail Association.

 For a bird’s eye view, charter a flight-seeing trip with one of the air taxi services based out of Soldotna.

 The best, unobstructed views of the volcanoes across the Cook Inlet are from the Kenai Spur Highway just north of town or the Sterling Highway just south of Soldotna.

 However, on the drive through town, you can catch a glimpse of Mount Redoubt several times.

 Redoubt last erupted in 2009 after a more than two-decade hiatus.
-Read more about area volcanic activity on page 8.
+Read more about area volcanic activity.